ablab/spades/README.md

 <a name="isolate"></a>
 `--isolate `
     This flag is highly recommended for high-coverage isolate and multi-cell Illumina data; improves the assembly quality and running time.
     We also recommend to trim your reads prior to the assembly.
-More details can be found [here](http://cab.spbu.ru/benchmarking-tools-for-de-novo-microbial-assembly/).
     This option is not compatible with `--only-error-correction` or `--careful` options.

 <a name="sc"></a>